 1- Correlation between the DAS scores and scores on other multiple batteries such as Stanford Binet and Wechsler scales.

-3- Special attention on the special population such as gifted, learning disabled or mentally retarded people.
+3- Special attention on the particular population such as gifted, learning disabled or developmentally disabled people.

-Aylward and Reinchr have rightly observed that complexity of the administration and scoring procedures of the Differential Ability Scales may obstruct its popular usage in the applied environment.
-Furthermore, he DAS is a comparatively new scale which needs a lot of research and feeding before it can prove its importance in the job market as well as in the clinical atmosphere.
+Aylward and Reinchr have rightly observed that complexity of the administration and scoring procedures of the Differential Ability Scales may obstruct its widespread usage in the applied environment.
+Furthermore, the DAS is a comparatively new scale which needs a lot of research and feeding before it can prove its importance in the job market as well as in the clinical atmosphere.

 Whatever the criticism it may attract, the Differential Ability Scales has established its place in the psychometrics.
 It is a powerful psychological instrument which can be used in any given situation and can produce such authentic results as any other psychometrics tool may do.
 It also provides flexibility which helps the psychologists to use it for the children as well for the adults to measure their different level of abilities.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.